TheStreet Lowers Methanex (NASDAQ:MEOH) to C-

-TheStreet cut shares of Methanex (NASDAQ:MEOH – Get Rating) (TSE:MX) from a b- rating to a c- rating in a research report sent to investors on Friday morning, TheStreetRatingsTable reports.
+Methanex (NASDAQ:MEOH – Get Rating) (TSE:MX) was downgraded by TheStreet from a “b-” rating to a “c-” rating in a research report issued on Friday, TheStreetRatingsTable reports.

-Several other brokerages have also weighed in on MEOH.
-StockNews.com raised Methanex from a hold rating to a buy rating in a research report on Thursday, October 27th.
-Raymond James cut their price target on shares of Methanex from $58.00 to $50.00 and set a market perform rating for the company in a research note on Friday, July 29th.
-Scotiabank upgraded Methanex from a sector perform rating to a sector outperform rating and set a $46.00 price objective on the stock in a research report on Monday, September 26th.
+Several other research firms have also recently commented on MEOH.
+Piper Sandler reduced their target price on shares of Methanex from $40.00 to $38.00 and set an “underweight” rating for the company in a research note on Monday, October 10th.
+Royal Bank of Canada reduced their target price on shares of Methanex from $55.00 to $50.00 and set an “outperform” rating for the company in a research note on Tuesday, October 4th.
+Raymond James reduced their target price on shares of Methanex from $58.00 to $50.00 and set a “market perform” rating for the company in a research note on Friday, July 29th.
+StockNews.com upgraded shares of Methanex from a “hold” rating to a “buy” rating in a research note on Thursday, October 27th.
+Finally, Scotiabank upgraded shares of Methanex from a “sector perform” rating to a “sector outperform” rating and set a $46.00 target price for the company in a research note on Monday, September 26th.
 They noted that the move was a valuation call.
-UBS Group cut their target price on shares of Methanex from $36.00 to $34.00 and set a sell rating on the stock in a research report on Thursday, July 28th.
-Finally, Barclays decreased their price objective on shares of Methanex from $52.00 to $48.00 in a report on Tuesday, October 11th.
-Two research analysts have rated the stock with a sell rating, four have given a hold rating and six have issued a buy rating to the company.
-According to MarketBeat, Methanex has an average rating of Hold and a consensus price target of $49.25.
+Two research analysts have rated the stock with a sell rating, four have issued a hold rating and six have assigned a buy rating to the company’s stock.
+According to data from MarketBeat, the stock currently has a consensus rating of “Hold” and a consensus target price of $49.25.

 About Methanex